 This post may contain affiliate links.
 For more information, see our privacy policy.

-One bite of this Ridiculously Easy Chocolate Cake with Bailey's Buttercream (shh... no one else needs to know it's a one-bow, now-mixer, 10-minute hands-0n recipe) will have you smitten, it's moist, tender and SO delicious!
+One bite of this Ridiculously Easy Chocolate Cake with Bailey's Buttercream (shh... no one else needs to know it's a one-bowl, now-mixer, 10-minute hands-on recipe) will have you smitten, it's moist, tender, and SO delicious!

 Just a little warning... well, perhaps it would sound better to call it a promise.
-If you're a chocolate lover, this Ridiculously Easy Chocolate Cake with Bailey's Buttercream, in addition to being insanely easy, might very well be the most ridiculously delicious cake you ever encounter!
+If you're a chocolate lover, this Ridiculously Easy Chocolate Cake with Bailey's Buttercream, in addition to being insanely easy, might very well be the most ridiculously delicious cake you've ever encountered!

 Everyday ingredients